awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

      + SHA384 RSA
      + SHA512 RSA
    + **Path length** — The number of trust layers that the subordinate CA can add when signing new certificates\.
 A path length of zero \(the default\) means that only end\-entity certificates, and not CA certificates, can be created\.
 A path length of one or more means that the subordinate CA may issue certificates to create additional CAs subordinate to it\.
-   + **Template ARN** — The ARN of the configuration template for this CA certificate\.
+   + **Template ARN** — Displays the ARN of the configuration template for this CA certificate\.
 The template changes if you change the specified **Path length**\.
 If you create a certificate using the CLI [issue\-certificate](https://docs.aws.amazon.com/cli/latest/reference/acm-pca/issue-certificate.html) command or API [IssueCertificate](https://docs.aws.amazon.com/privateca/latest/APIReference/API_IssueCertificate.html) action, you must specify the ARN manually\.
 For information about available CA certificate templates, see [Understanding certificate templates](UsingTemplates.md)\.

 1. Review your settings for correctness, then choose **Confirm and install**\.
 AWS Private CA exports a CSR, generates a certificate using a subordinate CA certificate [template](UsingTemplates.md), and signs the certificate it with the selected parent CA\.
 AWS Private CA then imports the signed subordinate CA certificate\.